camdenfullmer/CFShareCircle/README.md

     }
 ```

-4. Finally just animate in the view whenever you want it pop up for the user.
+4. Finally just show the view whenever you want it pop up for the user.
 ```
-    [shareCircleView animateIn];
+    [shareCircleView show];
 ```

 ###Customize CFShareCirlce